 What happened next was...unpleasant.
 Long story short: Bramble wasn’t hungry any more.

 “To be honest, I didn’t intend to.
-But then I wondered, if you would rescue me because your Tiny One was sad, how would my furless kitten feel if you didn’t come home too?”
+But then I wondered, if you would save me because your Tiny One was sad, how would my Furless Kitten feel if you didn’t return too?”

 For several awkward moments Glimmer fiddled with her damaged wing.